 Fix “App is Damaged Can’t Be Opened” Error Messages in Mac OS X

 Some Mac users have discovered they are unable to open some applications downloaded from the Mac App Store.
-When attempting to open an impacted app in OS X, a message stating “Name.app is damaged and can’t be opened.
+When attempting to open an impacted app in Mac OS, a message stating “Name.app is damaged and can’t be opened.
 Delete Name.app and download it again from the App Store.”
 Another variation is a pop-up window appearing asking a user to “Sign in to use this application on this computer” requesting an Apple ID and password.

-The reason these app can’t be opened error messages are appearing is because of a code signing security certificate expired, this is not user error or anything to do with user involvement, it’s basically something with DRM that was messed up on the Mac App Store side but is now impacting some applications that were downloaded from there.
+The reason these app can’t be opened error messages are appearing may be because of a code signing security certificate expired, in which case this is not user error or anything to do with user involvement, it’s basically something with DRM that was messed up on the Mac App Store side but is now impacting some applications that were downloaded from there.
+Sometimes it can also be the result of a fluke issue when downloading an app from the App Store.
 Yes, this is a strange and frustrating error message, but it’s easily resolvable.

 - Reboot the Mac, this alone may be sufficient to fix the problematic apps and remove the error message

 - If a reboot does not fix the app, delete the application (just drag it to the Trash and empty), then re-launch the Mac App Store and download the app again via the Purchases tab or by searching for the app manually

 - Open the once impacted apps again, they should now work fine